PBI-ORG/CI_CD_PowerBI/README.md

 # CI/CD Solution for Power BI

+Implementing CI/CD for Power BI with GitHub is essential for bringing structure, collaboration, and control to your report development workflow.
+It enables version control for Power BI projects, so you can track changes, collaborate safely, and roll back to previous states when needed.
+By automating deployments through connected branches and workspaces (Dev, Test, Prod), teams reduce manual errors, enforce consistent standards, and streamline the promotion of reports and datasets.
+Ultimately, this improves development speed, ensures data accuracy, and gives full visibility into how and when business reports evolve over time.

 ## 📝 Create a Free GitHub Organization Account

 To set up your CI/CD solution for Power BI, you'll need a **GitHub Organization account**.
 Follow these steps to create one for free: